 You can drink Turkish coffee in several ways, such as unsweetened, with a little bit of sugar, or a lot of sugar.
 Outside of sugar, ambergris, salep, mastic, and cardamom are used for sweetening the flavor of Turkish coffee.

 Ambergris is a waxy substance, salep comes from Orchis tubers, and mastic is a type of resin from the mastic tree.

-Although many more people prefer to use filter coffee machines, some of the more old-school among us might like to boil their coffee on the stovetop.
+Although many more people prefer to use filter coffee machines, some of the more old-school among us might like to boil their coffee on the stovetop in a small saucepan.
 This is also known as pan-boiled coffee.

 Pan-boiled coffee usually takes some trial and error to get right, especially when working on a new stovetop, such as if you buy a new house.

 Then there’s cowboy coffee, which should seem familiar if you read this blog.
 We wrote an introductory post on cowboy coffee here.

 Cowboy coffee comes from real cowboys of yesteryear who didn’t have access to high-end coffee machines because coffee machines simply didn’t exist yet.
 So they used what they did have access to when making coffee, and that was fire.